 The book covers topics on many common vestments such as the Chasuble, dalmatic, church linens, and stoles.

 Now, what is the reason for two books of the same title on my shelf?
-This timeless treasure is long out of print, and is being reprinted made available today on such sites as Amazon in a soft cover version.
-The reprint is nice, but the text size is small, which makes work on patterns a challenge.
-Fortunately, I was able to find an original hard cover copy of Vestments and How to Make Them.
+This timeless treasure is long out of print and is being reprinted and made available today on such sites as Amazon in a soft cover version.
+The reprint is nice, but the text size is small, which makes working on patterns a challenge.
+Fortunately, I was able to find an original hard-cover copy of Vestments and How to Make Them.
 And it is a treasure, as are many of the original volumes in my library.

 Soli Deo Gloria